Caleb Martin NBA Playoffs Player Props: Heat vs. Nuggets

 Caleb Martin Insights vs. the Nuggets

-- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.
+- Martin is responsible for attempting 7.8% of his team's field goal attempts this season with 7.7 per game.

+- He's knocked down 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.

-- Martin's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Martin's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the league.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.

-- Allowing 40.8 rebounds per contest, the Nuggets are the best squad in the NBA.
+- The Nuggets allow 40.8 rebounds per contest, best in the NBA.

-- The Nuggets are the 15th-ranked squad in the league, allowing 25.7 assists per game.
+- In terms of assists, the Nuggets are 15th in the NBA, giving up 25.7 per game.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- Looking at 3-pointers, the Nuggets are third in the NBA, allowing 11.4 makes per game.

 Caleb Martin vs. the Nuggets